lmnleaf/github-getting-started-guides/ghec/standard-vs-emu.md

-# Standard GitHub Enterprise Account vs Enterprise Managed User Account
+# Standard GitHub Enterprise vs Enterprise Managed Users

-### Standard GitHub Enterprises
+### Standard GitHub Enterprise

-Standard GitHub enterprises are designed so tech companies can do two things:
+Standard GitHub enterprises are designed so companies can do two things:
 - work on their own proprietary codebases.
 - collaborate with their customers and the broader development community.